-- All extinguishers and other firefighting equipment are serviced every 6 months by a qualified professional - All parish staff, churchwardens, parish councillors and group leaders have had training in the use of your fire extinguishers and other firefighting equipment - A reminder is placed in your parish diary for the servicing of your firefighting equipment
+- All extinguishers and other firefighting equipment are serviced every 6 months by a qualified professional - All parish staff, wardens, parish councillors and group leaders have had training in the use of your fire extinguishers and other firefighting equipment - A reminder is placed in your parish diary for the servicing of your firefighting equipment

-Smoke detectors
+Smoke alarms

 From 1 May 2006, all NSW residences must have at least one working smoke alarm installed on each level of the building.
 This includes owner occupied, rental properties, relocatable homes and any other residential building where people sleep.
 Therefore these provisions apply to all clergy residences and houses we rent to others.
-If the smoke detectors are battery operated, ensure the batteries are checked every six months.
+The alarms should comply with Australian Standard 3786.
+If connected to the mains power, they must be installed by a qualified electrician.
+All alarms must be installed in accordance with the manufacturer's instructions.
+If the smoke alarms are battery operated, ensure the batteries are checked every six months.
 The alarm test function should be carried out monthly.
 For further information see:

-http://www.nswfb.nsw.gov.au/community/athome/smokealarms/
+www.fire.nsw.gov.au